-China has also amassed troops and tanks across the border from Hong Kong in Shenzen, and has released videos of the armed forces doing drills.
-Taken together, China may be signaling that it’s prepared to act.
+China also amassed troops and tanks across the border from Hong Kong in Shenzhen in August, and has released videos of the armed forces doing drills.
+Taken together, China has at least signaled that it’s prepared to act.

 Such action could potentially result in loss of life, which would likely anger Hongkongers even more.
 It would also immediately draw international condemnation (although maybe not much more than that), and China, and specifically President Xi Jinping, isn’t totally immune to such things.

 Some experts saw October 1, 2019, as a possible turning point.
 On that date, the Chinese government celebrated the 70th anniversary of the founding of the People’s Republic of China with a lot of pomp and military might.

 On that date, Xi declared that “no force” could stop China’s rise.
 Whether it was a threat to Hong Kong’s protesters is unclear, although Hong Kong erupted into demonstrations on that date in a direct affront to China.

 If Hong Kong’s attempt to overshadow China’s celebration angered Beijing, it didn’t act on that anger.
 And it still hasn’t.
 Beijing has reiterated support for Lam and continued to condemn the protests — and downplayed the recent local elections.
 In that sense, China also seems stuck: unwilling to compromise, but not quite sure how, exactly, to finally quell this pro-democracy movement.

 9) How are other countries responding to all this?

 The response of the international community has been somewhat lackluster.